payable/reactnative-ipg-echeckoutlk/README.md

 - PCI-DSS compliance maintained

 #### Security Considerations
-- Tokens are stored securely in PAYable's vault
+- Tokens are stored securely in E Checkout's vault
 - Original card data is never stored on merchant systems
 - Each token is unique to the merchant and customer
 - Tokens can be revoked or expired as needed